gbabbitt/MD_comparison_webserver/README.md

 jsme.zip
 j2s.zip

-instructions for installing ds.js follows
+instructions for running this page on your local server goes as follows

 test on localserver